ClickHouse/spark-clickhouse-connector/docs/internals/01_catalog.md

   ![Overview](../imgs/spark_centralized_metastore.drawio.png)
 </figure>

-For example, we can register a MySQL table into metastore, then access it using Spark SQL.
+For example, register a MySQL table into metastore, then access it using Spark SQL.

 ```sparksql
 CREATE TABLE <db>.<tbl>